 And I must also mention Devotion which is a cute cafe with a decent coffee that has opened only a couple of doors up from the station exit.

 If you’re after something a bit different have you ever tried a London wine?
 The brilliant local website Eat Wandsworth features some great options and offers from local suppliers.
 One of these is Chateau Tooting.
-This is wine that is actually with grapes from gardens in Tooting and Wandsworth – and it sells out fast!
+This wine is actually with grapes from gardens in Tooting and Wandsworth – and it sells out fast!
 Check the site and then you can often pick your Chateau Tooting up at The Jolly Gardener – the perfect excuse to try it out!

 For everything you need to know as a local resident in Wandsworth click here for the local council site.